mockoon/mockoon.com/content/blog/seven-years-2024-retrospective.md

 We like to imagine that numbers and facts speak for themselves. 🙂

-So, first numbers:
+So, first, numbers:

-- Mockoon has been downloaded 800k times, which is 500k more since the [last retrospective article](/blog/five-years-2022-retrospective/) one year and a half ago.
+- Mockoon has been **downloaded 800k times**, which is **500k more** since the [last retrospective article](/blog/five-years-2022-retrospective/) one year and a half ago.
-- Our [GitHub stars count](https://github.com/mockoon/mockoon/stargazers) is now above 6500, which is also a significant increase from the ~4000 we had in early 2023.
+- Our [GitHub stars count](https://github.com/mockoon/mockoon/stargazers) is now **above 6500**, which is also a significant increase from the ~4000 we had in early 2023.
-- Our [Docker image](https://hub.docker.com/r/mockoon/cli) has been pulled more than 3 million times.
+- Our [Docker image](https://hub.docker.com/r/mockoon/cli) has been pulled more than **3 million times**.
-- Our number of daily and monthly active users is growing steadily.
+- Our number of daily and monthly **active users** is **growing steadily**.
-- We published 8 releases in 2024 including 3 major versions (see below for an [overview of the latest features](#an-overview-of-the-latest-features)).
+- We **published 8 releases** in 2024 including 3 major versions (see below for an [overview of the latest features](#an-overview-of-the-latest-features)).

 We agree these numbers are but vanity metrics.
 Maybe more importantly, every day we talk with new users, individuals, and companies, who tell us how Mockoon is helping them in their daily work.
 Nearly all support requests or GitHub issues start with a thank you note, which is more than we could have hoped for.

 We could continue to talk about the project's success forever but I will just say that we are grateful for the support we have received from the community over the years.
-And we hope to continue to build a great product for many years to come.
+And we hope to continue to build a great product for **many years to come**.

 ![#sub#Our users thank you notes!](/images/blog/seven-years-2024-retrospective/thank-you-cloud.png)

 ## An overview of the latest features

-Many of the recent features were introduced with one goal in mind: making Mockoon more powerful while avoiding UI clutter and keeping the user experience as simple as possible.
+Many of the recent features were introduced with one goal in mind: making Mockoon **more powerful** while avoiding UI clutter and keeping the user experience **as simple as possible**.
 We must admit that it's not always easy to find the right balance between power and simplicity.
 We are constantly trying to improve the application, and we are always looking for feedback from our users to help us make the right decisions.

 Among the most important features added in the past year, we can mention: